Third round of PPP has begun, with a headstart for minority-owned businesses

 The first two rounds of the program were criticized for disproportionately favoring larger, white-owned businesses.
 But the new round, which began Monday and will distribute up to $284 billion to U.S. businesses, will see applications through Wednesday from businesses that typically lack traditional relationships with banks.

-"We appreciate the SBA providing increased access to the capital BIPOC businesses need through CDFIs," Alfredo Martel, chief executive of Meda, said using the acronym for Black, Indigenous and people of color.
+"We appreciate SBA providing increased access to the capital BIPOC businesses need," Alfredo Martel, chief executive of Meda, said, using the acronym for Black, Indigenous and people of color.

 He said Meda, a Minneapolis-based nonprofit minority business counselor and lender, aims to manage applications and facilitate $35 million or so of the forgivable loans.